khantilchoksi/DevOps-CI-CD-Pipeline-using-Jenkins/milestone2.md

 Test name is: testEqualsAndProperties || # of times failed: 0 || time is: 0
 Test name is: testGetNonExistentPersonnel || # of times failed: 0 || time is: 0
 ```
+#### Types of problems that fuzzer discovered

+#### Extension of fuzzing operations

+We can extend the fuzzing operations in the following ways:
+1. Swap && and ||
+2. Swap << with >>
+3. Remove the NOT operator(!)
+4.

+#### Why do you think those tests were ranked the highest?

+Describe your approach for automated test generation.
+How many tests were you able to achieve and what was the resulting coverage?